 “A fast walker could go outside the walls of Jerusalem and walk entirely around the city in an hour.
 I do not know how else to make one understand how small it is.”

-You might be surprised because The Old City of Jerusalem is quite small and not really fancy comparing to other famous cities around the world, Just 0.9 square kilometers.
+You might be surprised because The Old City of Jerusalem is quite small and not really fancy compared to other famous cities around the world, Just 0.9 square kilometers.

 But 0.9 square kilometers of chaos!

 Ancient things next to a modern building in a complete mess which is really confusing. there are buildings which have parts that are 2000 years ago and parts which are 400 years ago.
 An ancient church next to a modern mosque, a synagogue which was built in 2010 but is actually a reconstruction of an older one from the 18 century.
 From the physical aspect of you, it is built on a hill with a lot of slopes and staircases so it is also a chaos to your lungs.